Azraelx0/SEC335/Week2/Win-Local-Priv-Esc.md

 How long did the full scan take?
 What factors affect scan duration?

+The scan took hours to finish, it always seemed to stop on the registry password check section where it stopped, though it didn't freeze or hang

 Task 2
 Downloaded the zip file to my kali machine, to get it to win10 machine used the same method as before